-Home and small businesses are common targets for opportunistic burglars and thieves.
-But there are a few simple things you can do to make your business less appealing to those who would seek to victimize you.
+Home and small businesses are common targets for burglaries.
+There are a few simple things you can do to make your business less appealing to thieves.

 Burglary has been called “the silent crime” because the burglar uses stealth to enter homes and businesses when the owners are asleep or away.
 Burglary is generally defined as the breaking and entering with intent to commit a felony.

 In his more than 20 years as a patrolman and detective, Mark Tartaglia came in contact with both burglars and their victims.
 The recently retired detective for the Philadelphia District Attorney’s Office worked patrol for a good number of years in South Philadelphia prior to being promoted to a detective.